-A Respondent subject to an Interim Suspension Order must not use the CFP® certification marks or state or suggest that Respondent is a CFP® professional while the Interim Suspension Order is in effect.
+A Respondent subject to an Interim Suspension Order must not use the CFP[®] certification marks or state or suggest that Respondent is a CFP[®] professional while the Interim Suspension Order is in effect.
 Within 10 calendar days of delivery of an Interim Suspension Order, Respondent must deliver to CFP Board Counsel evidence of compliance with the Interim Suspension Order.
-Such evidence must include Respondent's sworn statement of assurance that Respondent will comply with the Interim Suspension Order, and proof that Respondent has removed the CFP® certification marks from all internet sites and all tangible materials that Respondent exposes to the public.
-Respondent must submit screenshots of websites, including Respondent's businesses, social media, third party financial advisor listing website profiles that Respondent controls, signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing and promotional materials, as well as anywhere else the CFP® certification marks previously appeared publicly in reference to Respondent or Respondent's services.
+Such evidence must include Respondent's sworn statement of assurance that Respondent will comply with the Interim Suspension Order, and proof that Respondent has removed the CFP[®] certification marks from all internet sites and all tangible materials that Respondent exposes to the public.
+Respondent must submit screenshots of websites, including of Respondent's businesses, social media, and third party financial advisor listing website profiles that Respondent controls, pictures of signage, and, when applicable, copies of Respondent's new interim business cards, letterhead, marketing and promotional materials, as well as anywhere elsepictures of any other materials Respondent or Respondent's services.
 If Respondent fails to comply with or deliver proof of compliance with the Interim Suspension Order, CFP Board may declare Respondent in default under Article 4.1.